 If we don’t have accurate and impartial visibility into our ecosystem, we risk losing a lot of our home-grown talent and we make it harder for our companies to recruit and scale right here at home.

-We need to fund and foster both startups and the ecosystems that feed them because they are the single best source of new employment in our region.
+Startups bring job growth.
+Big companies grow, shrink or die.
+Net job growth for all existing big companies is … ZERO.
+We need to fund and foster both the startups and the ecosystems that feed them because they are the single best source of new employment in our region.

 Finding the Data.
 We looked for accurate data on the region and found that most prior research fell short; either because it counted every company with IT support as a ‘tech’ company, or because it failed to take into account the difference between low and high skilled employment in tech.
+So we came up with our own slightly rough and ready method.
+Read the deck.